iron-software/IronPdfJava.Examples/how-to/java-create-pdf-tutorial/README.md

 ## Summary

 This guide examined the process of generating PDFs using Java with IronPDF.
-IronPDF is robust, offering an easy-to-use API for creating PDFs from various kinds of content.
+Its API creates PDFs from several kinds of content.
 Though it is a commercial product, you can start with a [Free Trial](https://ironpdf.com/trial-license).